RequestContext

 Extension Methods

-interface provides several extension methods that allow you to easily send HTTP responses
+The IRequestContext interface provides several extension methods that allow you to easily send HTTP responses

 back to the client.
 These methods are useful because they provide an easy interface to write to the response stream, set